Acrobatics: History

 Acrobatic traditions are found in many cultures, and there is evidence that the earliest such traditions occurred thousands of years ago.
 For example, Minoan art from c.
 2000 BC contains depictions of acrobatic feats on the backs of bulls.
 Ancient Greeks practiced acrobatics, and the noble court displays of the European Middle Ages would often include acrobatic performances that included juggling.

-In China, acrobatics have been a part of the culture since the Tang dynasty (203 BC).
+In China, acrobatics have been a part of the culture since the Tang dynasty (618–907).
 Acrobatics were part of village harvest festivals.
 During the Tang dynasty, acrobatics saw much the same sort of development as European acrobatics saw during the Middle Ages, with court displays during the 7th through 10th century dominating the practice.
 Acrobatics continues to be an important part of modern Chinese variety art.

 Though the term initially applied to tightrope walking, in the 19th century, a form of performance art including circus acts began to use the term as well.
 In the late 19th century, tumbling and other acrobatic and gymnastic activities became competitive sport in Europe.

 Acrobatics has often served as a subject for fine art.
-Examples of this are paintings such as Acrobats at the Cirque Fernando (Francisca and Angelina Wartenberg) by Impressionist Pierre-Auguste Renoir, which depicts two German acrobatic sisters, Pablo Picasso's 1905 Acrobat and Young Harlequin, and Acrobats in a Paris suburb by Viktor Vasnetsov.
+Examples of this are paintings such as Acrobats at the Cirque Fernando (Francisca and Angelina Wartenberg) by Impressionist Pierre-Auguste Renoir, which depicts two German acrobatic sisters, and Acrobats in a Paris suburb by Viktor Vasnetsov.